Leangains: A Simple, Science-Based Guide

 While many other intermittent fasting protocols focus on regular, small meals during the fed state, the leangains diet advises 3 larger meals.
 Small frequent meals require you to schedule your day around your diet, which requires a lot of time and is often hard to incorporate into a busy schedule.
 Small frequent meals also tend to leave some people hungry, which can be a barrier to long-term adherence.

 Leangains incorporates exercise into the fasting period.
 When you’re in a fasted state, your body is already burning fat for energy.
-By exercising, you increase your body’s rate of fat burning, hence why the leangains methods advises that you workout in a fasted state prior to your first meal.
+By exercising, you increase your body’s rate of fat burning, hence why the leangains methods advise that you workout in a fasted state prior to your first meal.

 Focus your workouts on weight training.
 Utilize compound movements such as the deadlift, squat, bench press, pull up and overhead press, and focus on progressive overload (getting stronger on each exercise).

-The core of any decent weight training workout focuses on the deadlift, bench, and the squat, also known as “the big three”.
+The core of any decent weight training workout focuses on the deadlift, bench, and squat, also known as “the big three”.

 The leangains guide recommends a 1-hour workout, at least 3-4 days per week - ideally 1 hour before your first meal.

-Many people take around 20 g of BCAAs (branched chain amino acids) prior to working out.
+Many people take around 20 g of BCAAs (branched-chain amino acids) prior to working out.